Algebraic Goodwillie spectral sequence: Introduction

 \begin{varthm}[Theorem \ref{theorem: whitehead conjecture}] Suppose that $l\geq 0$ and $l$ is even if $p$ is odd.
 Then $\widetilde{E}^{1}_{t,m}(\Sigma^l \kk)=\widetilde{E}^2_{t,m}(\Sigma^l\kk)$, $t,m\geq 0$, and $\widetilde{E}^3_{t,m}(\Sigma^{l}\kk)=0$ if $m\geq 1$ and $t\geq 0$.
 In particular, the re-indexed spectral sequence~\eqref{equation: RAGSS, intro} degenerates at the third page. \end{varthm}

 Theorem~\ref{theorem: B, intro} is an algebraic counterpart to the \emph{calculus form of the Whitehead conjecture}, see~\cite{Behrens11},~\cite[Section~4.6]{Behrens12}, and~\cite{Kuhn15}.
 We note that the calculus form of the topological Whitehead conjecture holds for $S^1$ and does not hold for any higher dimensional sphere.
-In opposite, the algebraic version holds in any degree.
+By contrast, the algebraic version holds in any degree.

 We prove Theorem~\ref{theorem: B, intro} by computing explicitly the $\tilde{d}_2$-differentials in the spectral sequence~\eqref{equation: RAGSS, intro}; at the moment of writing, we do not have a non-computational proof.
 We first describe the basis of the $\widetilde{E}^1$-term.